kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 3. **Scheduling Filter Phase:** The scheduler filters candidate nodes by checking their presence in the status of the relevant ephemeral `NodeFeatureGroup` CR, ensuring they meet the computed compatibility requirements.
 4. **Scheduling PreBind Phase (Optional):** An optional final validation step can be added to re-verify node compatibility before binding, ensuring that any update latency is accounted for.

 **Example Flow:** Assume 10000 nodes are pre-grouped into 10 groups (`Group-1` to `Group-10`).
 For a pod with a new compatibility demand, the scheduler creates `NodeFeatureGroup-Compat-X`.
 It sequentially evaluates the pre-groups.
 If `Group-1`'s representative node can match compatibility demand, all nodes from `Group-1` are immediately added to `NodeFeatureGroup-Compat-X`.
 If it doesn't match, the entire `Group-1` is skipped.
 The process repeats with `Group-2`, and continues sequentially until a matching group is found.
 This approach reduces the number of compatibility evaluations in the critical path from **10,000 individual node checks** to **at most 10 representative node checks**.
-If no group's representative node satisfies the demand, the system correctly concludes that no compatible nodes exist in the cluster, as the pre-grouping is designed to ensure feature homogeneity within each group.
+If no group's representative node satisfies the demand, the system correctly concludes that no compatible nodes exist in the cluster only under verified homogeneity.
+If a group's homogeneity is unverified or drifted, then will instead trigger a per-node fallback check to eliminate potential false negatives.

 **Key Characteristics:**